traptijindal/FillingFuture/README.md

 # Filling Future

-A platform where a community is trying to nourish our underprivileged across our nation.
+A platform where a community is trying to nourish underprivileged across our nation.